-Thanks to the clubs which restrain the number of requests and which give me plenty of field time.
+Thanks to the clubs which restrain the requests and give me plenty of field time.
 You may see many open slots in your fields.
-Be aware that I use that open space to make the games fit and get the coaches to their games.
+I use that open space to make the games fit and get the coaches to their games.
 It is NOT wasted.

 Here is your list.

-* Check the schedule and - within a week - by the COB on Wednesday March 22nd - email me any mistakes, problems, etc.
+* Check the schedule and - by Monday March 26th - email me any mistakes, problems, etc.

 There are *always* mistakes.
 Some of your field restrictions were extremely complicated.
 Get help to check.
 There will be changes to adjust field usage and to correct for last minute problems.
 If you have suggestions for better use of your fields without changing game times, tell me.

-* Everyone: send your responses to me by email *as you see things*.
+* Send responses to me by email NOW *as you see things*.
 Don't wait.
 It's a rolling correction process.

 * Do NOT send any new schedule requests no matter how important.
 (Coach coordination, wedding day, problem with early games, etc.) The prelim is done, it's too late.
 Refer to the league rules for exceptions.
-Also see the “Bullet Points”.
-This week is also the brief time when clubs can find "alternate" field time and teams may agree on a non-normal game date/time and get that game change to me.
+Also see the “Bullet Points.”

 * If you made a request about a particular day and I missed it, TELL ME!
-I think I got all of them, but “stuff happens” when I have to juggle games.
-Don't assume the problem is unavoidable.
+I think I got them all, but “stuff happens” when I am juggling.
+Don't assume the problem can't be fixed.
 (I'll tell you if it is.)
 Do not suffer in silence.
-I want to honor all specific day requests and I want the coach cords to be as good as possible.
-(They won't be perfect) Your coach may have to leave a game immediately and have just enough time to get to the start of the next game (only half an hour or 45 minutes - within a town sometimes just 15).
-S/he will often not have time for a post-game or pre-game talk.
+I want to honor all specific day requests and I want the coach coordinations to be as good as possible.
+(They won't be perfect) Your coach may have to leave a game immediately and have just enough time to get to the start of the next game (only half an hour or 45 minutes, within a town sometimes just 15.
+S/he will often not have time for a post game or pre-game talk.
 This is the best I can do.
 And traffic can frustrate any schedule.